 Best Checking Account for College Students – Chase College Checking

-When searching for a college checking account, I recommend students get an account that not only has online access, but also has a wide national footprint, just in case they need to visit a brick and mortar location, or they need access to an ATM.
+When searching for a college checking account, I recommend students get an account with online access and a wide national footprint, just in case they need to visit a brick-and-mortar location or access an ATM.

 The Chase College CheckingSM account fits that bill nicely, as they have more than 4,700 branches and 16,000 ATM locations.
-College students should also look for an account that has a low minimum balance requirement.
+College students should also look for an account with a low minimum balance requirement.
 Chase again meets the bill.

-There is no minimum deposit requirement to open an account and the $6 monthly fee is waived for up to five years if you are a student between the ages of 17 and 24 at the time you open the account.
+There is no minimum deposit requirement to open an account, and the $6 monthly fee is waived for up to five years if you are a student between the ages of 17 and 24 when you open the account.

 Visit the Chase bank website for additional fees and account features.